Flame442/FlameCogs/README.md

 `[p]hangmanset edit [value]`
 Set if hangman messages should be one edited message or many individual messages.
 Defaults to `True`.
+This command is only usable by the guild owner and bot owner.
 This value is server specific.

 ## Monopoly